 A brief history

-The Association petitioned the local council, the City of Caulfield, for facilities within the municipality but with no success.
-The SEMCNA sub-committee them commenced lobbying and working with some Councilors to obtain the requisite funding to establish their own home base.
+The Association petitioned the local council, the City of Caulfield, for facilities within the municipality, but without success.
+The SEMCNA sub-committee them commenced lobbying and working with some councillors to obtain the requisite funding to establish their own home base.
 The sub-committee included Prahran Netball Association, who were also seeking their own premises.
-Two councilors who were active in working with the Association were Councilors Ed Biggs and James Barrett.
+Two councillors who were active in working with the Association were councillors Ed Biggs and James Barrett.

 After successfully lobbying the Federal (Labor) Government, a grant of $175,000 was obtained.
-The City of Caulfield then supplemented with an additional $75,000.
-This money was to construct the courts, establish the Association and make available some facilities in the existing pavilion at Duncan MacKinnon Reserve.
+The City of Caulfield then supplemented this with an additional $75,000.
+This money was enough to construct courts, establish the Association and make available some facilities in the existing pavilion at Duncan MacKinnon Reserve.

-To obtain members, expressions of Interest were called for from local clubs.
-Approximately eight clubs joined.
+To obtain members, Expressions of Interest were called for from local clubs and approximately eight clubs joined.
 Competition switched to Saturday mornings, with around 55 teams.
-Since that time, the Association has steadily expanded, and in 2018 has 195 teams participating.
-Competition has spread to include Friday evenings, when the 11/under competition is run.
+Since that time the Association has steadily expanded, and in 2021 had just under 200 teams registered.
+Competition has spread to include Friday evenings when the 11/under competition is run.

-On 28thOctober, 2015 the new Pavilion at Duncan Mackinnon Reserve was officially opened, providing C&DNA with improved facilities including canteen and changing rooms.
-Office space for the Association was relocated to Moorleigh Community Village, where several staff work part-time to complete all the administrative and “behind the scenes” operations.
+On 28 October 2015, the new Pavilion at Duncan Mackinnon Reserve was officially opened, providing CDNA with improved facilities including a canteen and changing rooms.
+Office space for the Association was relocated to Moorleigh Community Village, East Bentleigh where a number of staff work to complete all the administrative and “behind the scenes” operations.

 In 2018, two more courts were created as a result of funding from Sport and Recreation Victoria and the City of Glen Eira, under the Community Sports Infrastructure Fund.
 The additional courts were officially opened on 17 October 2018.